-The Dean of Students is Kathryn LeTrent.
+The Dean of Students is Amy Kratz.
 She serves as a member of the school's leadership team and focuses on the areas of culture and discipline.
 She oversees detention and discusses school expectations and behavior with students to encourage a culture of respect and service.
 She also observes classes to strengthen teacher-student relationships and is involved in the House System, student life, and school events.

-The Office Manager is Silvia Hayakawa.
-She serves as a member of the school's leadership team, oversees the front office, works closely with the Headmaster in communicating information to the families, and assists families with records and school business.
-She also handles enrollment and withdrawals as well as new families.
-She answers parent questions concerning day-to-day activities as well as student records, but does not discuss matters of student discipline, curriculum, or the classroom.
+The Office Manager of Enrollment and Communications is Lynn Kimpel.
+She works closely with the Headmaster in communicating information to the families and assists families with records and school business.
+The Office Manager also handles enrollment and withdrawals and answers parent questions concerning day-to-day activities as well as student records, but does not discuss matters of student discipline, curriculum, or the classroom.